We're Looking for a Few Good

 HDSCS has no dues or membership fees.

 Membership has its responsibilities.
-Members must stay informed of the
+Members need to stay informed of the

-status of the hospitals and HDSCS, and know current practices and procedures.
+status of the medical facilities and HDSCS, and must know current practices and procedures.
 This is

 If you become a member, you can expect to be called out sometime